I love cooking and love to show off our traditional Dutch homemade recipes.

 If you ever have a chance to visit Zeeuws-Vlaanderen (Sealandic Flanders) in the Netherlands, here's what you should do: Look for one of those cosy local restaurants and ask them if you can order preiprol.
 What on earth is this, you wonder?

 Local recipes use local ingredients that might not be available in foreign countries.
 Take the diced bacon.
-In my country it's available in any supermarket.
+In my country, it's available in any supermarket.
 I wondered if it was also available in the USA and Canada, so I decided to ask my American and Canadian friends via Facebook.
-It appears that pre-diced bacon was rather unknown to them and not available as such in the stores.
-They came up with all kind of different names, like streaked bacon, lard, and bacon julienne.
+It appeared that pre-diced bacon was rather unknown to them and not available as such in the stores.
+They came up with all kind of different names, like streaked bacon, lard and bacon julienne.

 - Sauté the slices of bacon and then cut them in pieces.

-- Cut the raw bacon and sauté the dices.
+- Cut the raw bacon and sauté the pieces.

 - 2 pounds potatoes, peeled

 - Splash of milk, to moisten the mash